Gerry Adams: Watchdog finds 'no evidence' police knew of shooting

 The ombudsman, Michael Maguire, said his investigation had found nothing to back up the allegations.

-He said: "We have talked to all the people involved in the events that day, including the perpetrators, the victims and the police.'No access'
+He said: "We have talked to all the people involved in the events that day, including the perpetrators, the victims and the police.

 "We have examined all the available evidence, including forensic and sensitive intelligence material and found no evidence that police knew of the attack beforehand."